-Critical Assignments and Florida Educator Accomplished Practices
+Critical Assignments and Florida Educator Accomplished Practices criteria:

 The Florida Department of Education has identified a set of Accomplished Practices that must be mastered in order to continue in the ESE Bachelor's Degree Program.
-For this course, the Educator Accomplished Practices (EAP a.2.b and EAP a.2.a) will be measured by the Discipline Plan, which is the Critical Assignment.
-Please read carefully the Department of Special Education policy on Critical Assignments.
+Please read carefully the ESE departmental policy on Critical Assignments.

-Department of Special Education Policy on CRITICAL ASSIGNMENT(S):
+ESE Departmental Policy on CRITICAL ASSIGNMENT(S): Assessment